kfrederix/single-spa-angular-esm/README.md

 ## What is this?

-This is an example Nx monorepo demonstrating how single-spa can be used for microfrontends with the new Angular builder based on Vite/esbuild.
+This is an example repo, demonstrating how single-spa can be used for microfrontends with the new Angular builder based on Vite/esbuild.
+The repo is structured as a monorepo, powered by Nx.
+This structure makes at very convenient to get a good understanding of the entire set-up and how everything works together.
+The main principles shown here, should also apply even when you have separate repos for each micro-frontend.

 Goals: